 I created a webpage to give visitors the two newsletter options:

 After a year, I realized that some subscribers were a bit confused which one to sign up for, so usually I just mention my Content newsletter: www.GeorgeKao.com/email

-…and after they sign-up, they receive a confirmation email that also mentions the possibility of joining my Offers email list: www.GeorgeKao.com/invitations
+…and after they sign-up, they receive a confirmation email that also mentions the option of joining my Offers email list: www.GeorgeKao.com/invitations

 This separation into 2 email lists has worked well for me.
-My open rates are now (as of April 2018) 2x higher than my industry’s average, and my click rates (how many readers click on a link inside my emails) are 5x higher.
+My open rates are now 2x higher than my industry’s average, and my click rates (how many readers click on a link inside my emails) are 5x higher.

 My unsubscription rate (how many readers unsubscribe) used to be higher than industry average.
-Now it’s lower, giving evidence that my subscribers are liking the new format.
+Now it’s lower, offering some evidence that my subscribers are liking the new format.

 And that is one of the key principles of authentic marketing: it’s about building a friendship with one’s audience, not forcing things on them.